markwelc/2020_Capstone_Game/README.md

 <li>Once the project is added to Unity Hub, you can open it by double-clicking the project in Unity Hub.</li>
 <li>Once in Unity, select the right-facing arrow at the top-center of the screen to launch the game.</li>
 </ul>
+A built and working version of this game can be found at https://tremperb.itch.io/dance-of-warriors